 To the people.
 The national penny will one day drop as more unintended consequences arise, and you don’t want to be in that crowd wishing you’d installed solar panels sooner.
 An alternative approach to energy suddenly seems a good idea – doesn’t it?

 We may think we’re individual, but the human herd has a strong pull.
 For once the human desire to impress could achieve real positive change in our fast deteriorating world.

 Don’t be part of the crowd scrambling to reduce their dependence because of super high-priced energy costs, caused by greed-based politics.
 Nationally, we’re putting all our eggs in a fracking experiment that will economically and environmentally fail.
 Additionally, our Middle Eastern warmongering will turn against us and the cost of heating all our homes.

 Someone from history once said, “you have to fight for your freedoms because they won’t give it to you willingly”.
-That’s the real reason why solar panels have come under attack recently and that’s exactly why we really need them.
+That’s the real reason why solar panels have come under attack recently, and that’s precisely why we need them.